Does marriage or divorce affect a will?

 How does marriage and divorce affect your will in Australia?

 Your personal circumstances change throughout your life, and these changes can have significant legal implications for your estate planning.
-Understanding how major life events impact your will is important for ensuring your wishes are carried out as you intend.
+How major life events impact a will is something people often consider in relation to ensuring their wishes are carried out as intended.

 When you marry, the law in Australia automatically revokes your existing will.
 This means that any will made before your marriage becomes invalid, even if you want the same arrangements to continue.
 This rule exists to prevent situations where a person marries but their old will, which may not account for their new spouse, is still legally binding.